My Visit to the Rainbow Nation

 But there is also abject poverty in the country.
 Not too far from high-rise buildings, super highways, and huge industrial plants are mud huts and people living under subhuman conditions.
 Similarly, as witnessed in other industrialized countries like the United States, drugs, violence, unemployment and lack of education among the black and poor are prevalent.
 Among the most deplorable areas is Swatto, the ghetto where poor Africans live under subhuman conditions without electricity, water, or any shelter.

-The conditions for Muslim women in South Africa are improving in terms of education and their rights; they still feel that conservative men and clergy enjoy an upper hand.
+The condition of Muslim women in South Africa is improving in terms of education and rights but they still feel that conservative men and clergy enjoy an upper hand.

 My visit was very rewarding and I was moved by the kindness and hospitality of the South Africans.
-I am looking forward to return to the country sometime soon.
+I am looking forward to returning to the country sometime soon.

 (Dr Shahid Athar is a past president of The Islamic Medical Association of North America.
 He can be reached via firstname.lastname@example.org , web pagewww.islam-usa.com )